The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Recovering the common background

-The construction of the background in the proof of theorem \ref{th:background} contains a certain freedom of choice -- the choice of the reference state $\eta_{\mu\nu}$ we have named ``vacuum''.
+The construction of the background in the proof of theorem \ref{t:background} contains a certain freedom of choice -- the choice of the reference state $\eta_{\mu\nu}$ we have named ``vacuum''.
 But a different choice of the vacuum does not change much -- it simply corresponds to the freedom of choice of the coordinates of the common background.
 The identification of ``the same point'' in different gravitational fields will remain unchanged.

-Of course, a single experiment gives always only one value \oo, while for the recovery of the background in our construction we need all the values \pro\/ for arbwe assume thatitrary wave functions \psn{l}, \psn{r}.
+Of course, a single experiment gives always only one value \oo, while for the recovery of the background in our construction we need all the values \pro\/ for arbitrary wave functions \psn{1}, \psn{2}.
 But this situation is typical in physics: To specify whatever field configuration completely by measurement, we would need an infinity of measurements, moreover of infinite accuracy, which is impossible.
 The positivistic idea that all we use in physics has to be based on results of measurements is simply nonsensical.
-The purpose of the theorem is a different one: It shows that all the information which is, in each peace of it, available in principle by measurement is sufficient to recover the background.
-This makes our quantum gravity observables different from the observables of the Bohm-Aharonov effect, which do not allow to reconstruct the gauge potentials themself, but only gauge-invariant integrals of the gauge potential over a closed path.
+The purpose of the theorem is a different one: It shows that all the \emph{information} which is, in each peace of it, available in principle by measurement, is sufficient to recover the background.

+This distinguishes our quantum gravity observables from the observables of the Bohm-Aharonov effect.
+These do not allow to reconstruct the gauge potentials themself, even if we would know all results of all in principle possible experiments.
+The experiment gives only the gauge-invariant integrals of the gauge potential over a closed path.

 Note that to prove that the background is unobservable classically, we need the covariance of classical general relativity.
-In this sense, the insight of classical GR is far away from being lost -- it is what allows us to prove that quantum measurements are really more powerful than classical measurements.
+In this sense, the insight of classical GR is far away from being lost -- it is what allows us to prove that \emph{quantum measurements are really more powerful} than classical measurements.